Cantigny Park: First Division Museum

-During World War I, Colonel McCormick served with the First Division of the United States Army—also known as the "Big Red One".
-Colonel McCormick provided an endowment for the First Division Museum, which was designed by architect Andrew Rebori.
+During World War I, McCormick served with the First Division of the United States Army—also known as the "Big Red One".
+McCormick provided an endowment for the First Division Museum, which was designed by architect Andrew Rebori.
 The museum has exhibits and artifacts chronicling the First Division's service history, not only in World War I, but also in World War II and later U.S. wars.

 On display outside the museum is the area's largest collection of tanks and artillery pieces, known as "Tank Park".
 The collection includes tanks and armored vehicles from the First World War up to the present day.
 Visitors are allowed to climb on the vehicles.

 The museum's "Date with History" series features guest speakers on subjects of interest to the general public and military historians in particular.
 Speakers include historians, authors, filmmakers and veterans.
 The presentations are generally open to the public and free of charge.

 The museum is also home to the McCormick Research Center, for use by authors, scholars, teachers and students.
 The center's archives contain more than 10,000 works on military history, including secondary works on various battles, campaigns and wars.
 Included in the primary works are the bound battle records of the First Division in World War I, and the 1st Infantry Division's World War II battle records on microfilm.
 The center's Reading Room is open to the public.

-Public park
+Public Gardens

-Cantigny Park is open to the public and attracts more than 350,000 people per year.
-Visitors can watch a short welcome film inside the visitor center to learn about the park's history and present-day features.
-The visitor center also includes the Cantigny Shop, Bertie's coffee shop and Le Jardin, a sit-down restaurant serving lunch.

-Concerts, lectures, workshops, festivals and other events are held at Cantigny throughout the year.
-It is also a common place for weddings and banquets.
-School field trips and youth group camping are also offered at Cantigny.

 The Cantigny estate includes ornamental landscapes and gardens covering about 30 acres.
-Its features include the Rose Garden and the one-acre Idea Garden, designed to educate and inspire home gardeners.
+Its features include the Rose and White Gardens, Rock and Gravel Gardens, Logarium, Perennial Border, Hawthorn Path and nearby Fountain Garden and the Idea Garden, designed to educate and inspire home gardeners.
 The original design of the gardens was the work of German-American landscape architect Franz Lipp.
-Cantigny's horticulture department offers a number of programs throughout the year, including floral workshops, gardening lectures, free tours and monthly bird walks.
+Cantigny is renowned for its extravagant annual plant displays from April to October, centered in the Upper and Lower Formal Gardens, Octagon Garden, Idea Garden and in the 'canoe beds' in the Colonnade outside the visitor center building.

+Located in USDA Plant Hardiness Zone 5b, plants across Cantigny come out of their winter dormancy beginning in late March.
+Mid- to late April is the peak of spring floral color with magnolias, viburnums and tulips.
+The peak of summer color from annual plants is August, with cool-season plants such as mums, kale and pansy on display from mid-September to Halloween.
+Peak fall foliage color is usually around the second to fourth week of October and varies each year depending on the weather regime.

-Colonel McCormick and his first wife, Amy, are buried on the grounds.
+McCormick and his first wife, Amy, are buried on the grounds.
 The elaborate gravesite, near the mansion, is known as the Exedra and was designed by Chicago architect Andrew Rebori.